benjamin-assel/Deep-learning/README.md

 ## Kaggle machine learning challenges

-In this repository, I collect files trying to address some kaggle chalenges.
+In this repository, I collect files trying to tackle some kaggle challenges.

 So far I have the following files: